zhousheng-zser/Excalibur/README.md

 An extremely fast face detection and alignment library(with C++/CLI wrapper).
 The alignment part was implementated in [Damocles](Damocles) and [Romancia](Romancia).

+### Irisvian

+An Extremely Fast Approximate Nearest Neighbor Search With The Navigating Spreading-out Graph.

 ### PersonalReality

 A tool of transfering prototxt and caffemodel into hpp and cpp.
 The last preparatory step to build a CNN with Excalibur.
 Planning to support [ONNX](https://github.com/onnx/onnx).